XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/build-run-rippled-ubuntu.md

 9. Compile Boost.

-    Starting in `rippled` 0.90.0, the recommended Boost version is 1.64.0.
+    The recommended Boost version is 1.64.0.
 Because Boost version 1.64.0 isn't available in the Ubuntu 16.04 repos, you must compile it yourself.

       a.
 Download Boost 1.64.0.